dotpointer/webtriggers/README.md

 ```
 - Debian Linux 9 or similar system
+- inotify-tools
+- MariaDB (or MySQL)
 - nginx
-- MariaDB (or MySQL)
 - PHP
 - PHP-FPM
 - PHP-MySQLi
 ```

-Setup the nginx web server with PHP-FPM support and MariaDB/MySQL.
+Setup the nginx web server with PHP-FPM support and MariaDB/MySQL and inotify-tools.

-In short: apt-get install nginx mariadb-server php-fpm php-mysqli and then configure nginx, PHP and setup a user in MariaDB.
+In short: apt-get install nginx mariadb-server php-fpm php-mysqli inotify-tools and then configure nginx, PHP and setup a user in MariaDB.

 ### Installing